Skip to main content

 Set Langfuse credentials as environment variables

-1. In Langfuse, go to Project Settings, and then create a new set of API keys.
+1. Create a set of Langfuse API keys.

 2. Copy the following API key information: